GoogleCloudPlatform/endpoints-codelab-android/docs/CloudEndpoints.md

-Cloud Endpoints exposes standards based REST interfaces with built-in authorization and auto-generates strongly typed, and mobile optimized client libraries for Android, iOS and web.
+Cloud Endpoints exposes standards based REST interfaces with built-in authorization and auto-generates strongly typed, and mobile optimized client libraries for Android, iOS and JavaScript.
 This is a fully supported service provided by the Google Cloud Platform with integration in Android Studio (see previous section).

 In Java, using `@Api`, `@ApiMethod` and associated attributes enables you to decorate your business logic to expose it as RESTful APIs.